Spagettileg/resume/README.md

 - Add profile image, split header on 1/3 - 2/3 ratio
 - Logo picture added with anchor to take user to home page
 - Include resume owner name and title
+- Dark mode button, when clicked will take user to dark mode function
 - Add menu > Home, Resume, Contact and DownloadCV options with page links
 - Add .hover effect to navigation menu items
 - Add <Footer> to display copyright data and social media links